 We cannot assure you that any governmental authority in any country where we operate will not impose new taxes or increase the taxes on our products in the future.
-The imposition of new taxes, the increases in taxes or the reduction of tax incentives may have a material adverse effect on our business, financial condition and results.
+The imposition of new taxes, the increases in taxes or the reduction of tax incentives may have a material adverse effect on our business, financial condition and results

-For example, in Chile, in 2014, Law No. 20,780 was enacted which was subsequently amended by Law No. 20,899, in 2016 (the "Tax Reform").
-The Tax Reform introduced a new tax regime for corporations, the Semi-Integrated Regime established in article 14(B) of the Chilean Income Law, increasing the tax burden, among other changes.
-For companies such as Andina, the latest reform introduced in Chile (by Law 21.210 of February 2020) maintains corporate tax and withholding tax rates on dividends.
-In addition, the newly elected government of Mr. Gabriel Boric has made tax reform one of its priorities in order to have resources to finance changes promised during election campaign, aiming to increase tax revenues by 5.0% of Chile's GDP in 4 years and up to 8.0% within an 8-year period.
-The reform may include a change to a non-integrated tax system, which would mean that taxes paid at the corporate level may not be used as credit for taxes to be paid at the personal level, potentially affecting the effective returns for our shareholders.
+For example, in Chile, for companies such as Andina, the latest reform introduced in Chile in February 2020 maintains corporate tax and withholding tax rates on dividends.
+In addition, the government of Mr. Gabriel Boric has made tax reform one of its priorities in order to have resources to finance changes promised during election campaign, aiming to increase tax revenues by 5.0% of Chile's GDP in 4 years and up to 8.0% within an 8-year period.
+The reform may include a transition to a non-integrated tax system, which would imply that taxes paid at the corporate level cannot be used as a credit for taxes payable at the personal level, which would be offset in all cases by a decrease in the withholding rate on profit remittances abroad.
+In any event, the reform, as proposed, would not apply to shareholders residing in countries that have a double taxation avoidance treaty with Chile, as they would continue to use the current integrated system.

-In Argentina, in June 2021, a new tax reform (Law 27,630) was enacted.
-Under this new tax reform, which became effective for the 2021 fiscal period, the income tax rate is the following: (i) for companies with accumulated net earnings of up to AR\$5,000,000 (most of the small and medium size companies), the income tax rate will be 25%; (ii) for companies with accumulated net earnings between AR\$5,000,000 and AR\$50,000,000, a fixed tax of AR\$1,250,000 plus a 30% tax rate over the excess from AR\$5,000,000; and (iii) for companies with accumulated net earnings over AR\$50,000,000 (which is the case for the Company), a fixed tax of AR\$14,750,000 plus a 35% tax rate over the excess from AR\$50,000,000.
-The most important consequence for the Company is the increase in the applicable income tax rate from 30% to 35%.
+In Argentina, in June 2021, a new tax reform was enacted.
+Under this new tax reform, which became effective for the 2021 fiscal period, the most important consequence for the Company was the increase in the applicable income tax rate from 30% to 35%.
 Additionally, the Company has to pay income tax on dividends, the rate for which has remained at 7%.
-In relation to the gross income tax (so-called "tax over gross revenues"), in 2019 there was a 0.5% average reduction in the gross income tax rate for industrial activity in provinces of Argentina where Andina has no productive plants, while the 0.5% reduction planned for 2020 was suspended and has remained suspended during 2021.
-Municipal rates in 2021, and so far as of the date of this annual report, remain unchanged, with few insignificant exceptions.
+Municipal rates in 2022, and so far as of the date of this annual report, remain unchanged, with few insignificant exceptions.
 Andina Argentina enjoys the benefit of a zero-tax rate on gross income in the province of Córdoba until 2030 under a new industrial promotion granted on August 31, 2020.